 Building department and parking are absolutely under-staffed.

+Libraries are tight.
 Classroom sizes are too large at most schools.

 I agree in principle, but until I see someone propose a comprehensive budget, I don’t think we can get where we need to with cuts alone.